 Our company plans to take steps to enhance and improve the design of our internal controls over financial reporting.
 During the period covered by this quarterly report on Form 10-Q, we have not been able to remediate the material weaknesses identified above.
-To remediate such weaknesses, we plan to implement the following changes during our fiscal year ending June 30, 2017: (i) appoint additional qualified personnel to address inadequate segregation of duties and ineffective risk management; and (ii) adopt sufficient written policies and procedures for accounting and financial reporting.
+To remediate such weaknesses, we plan to implement the following changes during our fiscal year ending June 30, 2017 or the initial two quarters of the fiscal year ended June 30, 2018: (i) appoint additional qualified personnel to address inadequate segregation of duties and ineffective risk management; and (ii) adopt sufficient written policies and procedures for accounting and financial reporting.
 The remediation efforts set out are largely dependent upon our securing additional financing to cover the costs of implementing the changes required.
 If we are unsuccessful in securing such funds, remediation efforts may be adversely affected in a material manner.

 We had originally planned to have this remediation of our controls described above completed by fiscal year ending June 30, 2016.
-However, we have had to extend such remediation plans to the following fiscal year end June 30, 2017, as stated above.
+However, we have had to extend such remediation plans to the following fiscal year end June 30, 2017 or later as stated above.
 This delay is solely the result of not having adequate capital at the present time to hire additional employees to assist in the remediation of our controls related to the inadequate segregation of duties and ineffective risk management.